YanyuanQiao/HOP-VLN/data/README.md

 ### Processed BnB data
 Follow instructions in [bnb-dataset](https://github.com/airbert-vln/bnb-dataset) to download listing from Airbnb and images.
 The process instruction is coming soon!

-After downloading processed PREVALENT data and process BnB data you should see the following folder structure:
+-After downloading processed PREVALENT data and processing BnB data you should see the following folder structure:
 ```
     ├── data
     │   └── train